Social Work Licensure in Florida

 Accredited Social Work Programs in Florida

 Accredited social work programs in Florida hold an advantage over out-of-state programs in that their curricula reflect state licensing standards.
 Coursework instills the concepts and competencies needed to pass the required exams and gain Florida licensure.
 Many faculty members have undergone the state licensing process themselves, and are able to provide valuable insight into gaining employment, building a local professional network, and obtaining a social work degree in Florida.
-All of the programs listed in the following directory are fully accredited, and meet state guidelines for graduates pursuing licensure.

 What Can You Do With a Social Work Degree?